libricalionis/scriptorium/wordpress/README.md

 Scriptorium CSS is designed for atmospheric fiction, serialized narratives, pericopes, and book-like typography.
 It aims to reproduce part of the rhythm and visual coherence of printed literary layouts directly inside the WordPress block editor.

-The stylesheet was originally developed for *Le Livre des Ombres* and *L'Angle Mort*.
+The stylesheet was originally developed for *Le Livre des Ombres*.

 ---